Bob André EngelsenAuthor

 The highly photogenic Music Pavilion

 The music pavilion is the crown in Byparken, considered as Bergen’s first public park.
 The surrounding park is carefully cared for, and the flowers are always looking pristine.
 The pavilion is constructed in cast iron, and was given to Bergen as a gift by a businessman in 1888.
+Next to the pavilion you will also find a world-famous Norwegian composer.

 The Rosenkrantz Tower - A small tower that packs a punch